N1CK1111/premake-vulkan/README.md

 # Premake & Vulkan

-This project aims to allow vblanco20-1's Vulkan guide to be built with MSYS2 and premake.
+This project aims to allow vblanco20-1's legacy Vulkan guide to be built with MSYS2 and premake.
 ## Building

 Install MSYS2 from https://www.msys2.org/